-1 This Court has repeatedly found that free speech protections provided by Article 1, Section 9 of the Nevada Constitution are co-extensive with the First Amendment.
+2 This Court has repeatedly found that free speech protections provided by Article 1, Section 9 of the Nevada Constitution are co-extensive with the First Amendment.
 University Sys. v.
 Nevadans for Sound Gov't, 120 Nev.
 712, 722, 100 P.3d 179, 187 (2004); Stephens Media Ltd. Liab.
 Co. v.
 Eighth Judicial Dist.
 Court, 125 Nev.
 849, 859, 221 P.3d 1240, 1247 (2009).

-Family court is no exception to these rules of constitutional law, and Petitioner Alexander Falconi d/b/a Our Nevada Judges ("Falconi") is correct that the Family Court Restrictions violate the First Amendment.
-The Family Court Restrictions, however, are more problematic than described in Falconi's Petition.
+Family court is no exception to these rules of constitutional law, and the Family Court Restrictions are constitutionally infirm for multiple reasons.
 First, strict scrutiny-not good cause-is the applicable standard of analysis.
 Second, the Family Court Restrictions impermissibly assume family law matters can be closed, eradicating the constitutionally required case-by-case strict scrutiny analysis.
 Third, the Family Court Restrictions are devoid of the procedural requirements designed to protect the public's right to notice and an opportunity to be heard on access issues.
 Finally, the NRS Provisions suffer from the same constitutional infirmities.
 There is no speedy or adequate relief at law to address the constitutionality of the Family Court Restrictions other than writ review by this Court.
-Thus, this Petition presents a judicially efficient manner of addressing the intertwined issues regarding the Family Court Restrictions and the NRS Provisions.
+The NRS Provisions present the same constitutional infirmities.
+Thus, while the NRS Provisions could be separately challenged, this Petition presents a judicially efficient manner of addressing the intertwined issues regarding the Family Court Restrictions and the NRS Provisions.